duesnate/nn-inference-fpga/project_report.rst

 Large kernels on this design will continue to prove difficult for resource constrained applications and is especially difficult for timing closure.
 The number of values to be summed in a MACC operation is equal to the number of weights in the kernel.
 For example, an 8x8 kernel would require 63 addition operations to be resolved before the next rising clock edge.
 As kernel sizes increase even further, place-and-route tools will have difficulty implementing physical logic that satisfies even a relatively slow running clock.
 Techniques can be used to guide the implementation tool towards a solution that will potentially satisfy timing.
 This could be done by describing VHDL with parallel adder operations on half the products with the other half and repeating the technique all the way down the chain until there is a single result.
 Rather than chaining together 63 adders in sequence, the tool would implement the same 63 additions in a sequence of 32-16-8-4-2-1 parallel adders decreasing the chain sequence down to just 6 steps.
 Another technique would be to apply timing constraints that allow for multi-cycle paths which would provide additional clock periods for the process to resolve.
 This would also require special considerations in iteration rates and clocking of data going in and out of the MACC unit and would increase design complexity accordingly.

-TODO:
-* Design conv-folding with parallel additions and see how it affects time efficiency.
-* Design mac-folding w/o conv-folding and analyze results.

-The next design applies additional folding of the convolution block such that a single MAC will now sequentially process the entire convolution using just one multiply and one addition.
+The next design applies additional folding of the convolution block such that a single MACC will now sequentially process the entire convolution using just one multiply and one addition.
 The number of clocks required for this implementation will be equal to the number of neuron outputs multiplied by the number of weights in the kernel.
 The same 8x8 3-channel input with a 4x4 kernel will now require *3\*4^2\*(8-4+1)^2 = 1200* clock cycles to complete.
 Although this will provide additional resource savings, it will be at the cost of much greater latency and throughput.
 Additional resources are required to facilitate coordination of iterative operation sequences and in-turn drives up design complexity.
 The high degree of folding applied using iterator modules and data-flow logic in this design demonstrated poor resource utilization trade-offs given the massive increase in throughput and latency.
 Much of the logic resources saved by the reduction in MACC units was consumed by the additional iterator control logic required to orchestrate the folding process.
 This implementation method can certainly be changed, optimized, and improved upon in order to achieve greater efficiency trade-offs.
 The effort to make these improvements is difficult to justify though because a "fully-folded" sequential architecture will in a way defeat the purpose of using FPGAs to begin with.
 Regardless, this design exercise was beneficial for both the analysis and experience provided.

-This design incorporates an input and output data streaming architecture using the following streaming modules.
+This design incorporates an input and output data streaming architecture for the input image and kernel weights and output feature map using the following streaming modules.

 **HDL: stream_grid_rx.vhd**